FAQs

 What vaccinations will my kitten have when he/she arrives?
 Will he/she be microchipped?

 Your kitten will receive all age-appropriate vaccines including FVRCP and potentially rabies (rabies is an age-dependent vaccine).
-A dewormer and flea/tick treatment will be provided as it is required for any type of organized transport (if needed).
+We deworm all of our kittens and provide flea/tick treatment as a preventative.
 Your kitten will receive a health check, and certified vet records will be provided.

 Your kitten will be microchipped, and you will be provided with their number and instructions on how to register your kitten’s microchip.